AmayaHena/LibParse/README.md

 WARNING: This lib is based on my personals needs in general, you can contact if you have an idea.

-Currently writting the doc, you still can find comments in headers if you need.
+You can find the documentation in the Wiki section of this repo.

 ## Utility
 File Management